tlwilliams895/curriculum-docs/src/guide/style.md

 <aside class="aside-example">

-JavaScript DOES NOT allow you to specify the types of parameters, though the JavaScript extension TypeScript does.
+JavaScript does NOT allow you to specify the types of parameters, though the JavaScript extension TypeScript does.

 </aside>